 The 10-years-in-the-public history of digital cinema is marked with technology sitting below the desired standard, then reaching the possibility of displaying to the standard.
 The American Society of Cinematographers (ASC) pushed hard in those early days against the typical "good enough" mentality that normally plunges a technology lower to a new normal.
-Engineers from the industry came together under the auspices of SMPTE and AES, and assisted by an investment from the studios themselves which became DCI, developed a set of standards that aimed to match and better the qualities of film presentation.
+Engineers from the industry came together under the auspices of SMPTE and AES, and assisted by an investment from the studios themselves to form DCI, developed a set of standards that aimed to match and better the qualities of film presentation.

-The studios are very careful to stay clear of any monopolistic tendencies, but they have an obligation to their clients, the authors and other copyright holders and directors to make certain that the people and groups who disseminate their entertainment does so to security and quality standards.
+The studios are very careful to stay clear of any monopolistic tendencies.
+But they have an obligation to their clients, the authors and other copyright holders and directors to make certain that the people and groups who disseminate their entertainment does so to security and quality standards.

 Which brings us to High Gain Screens in general, and Silver Screens in particular.
 They have the ability and purpose of focusing the light from the projector to reach the audience instead of the walls and ceiling and floor.
 That's a good thing.
 But advantages in physics have the tendency of bringing undesired attributes.
 High gain screens have problems with uniformity.
 James Gardiner points out why in this presentation on his Cine Tech Geek–3D Quality on Silver Screens.

 One thing that James doesn't elaborate on is that the 'hot spot' and uniformity problems of a silver screen are not just on the horizontal plane, but also on the vertical.
 So, as pointed out in 23 degrees...half the light.
 3D What?, the viewer just 3 seats from the optimum seat is getting half the light level...whether 3D or 2D! and whether you measure 3 seats left or right or 3 rows higher or lower.